 Trustees and Officers.
-The Board has responsibility for the overall management and operations of the Funds, including general supervision of the duties performed by BIM and other service providers.
+The Board has responsibility for the overall management and operations of the Fund, including general supervision of the duties performed by BIM and other service providers.
 Each Trustee serves until he or she resigns, is removed, dies, retires or becomes incapacitated.
 Each officer shall hold office until his or her successor is elected and qualifies or until his or her death, resignation or removal.
 Trustees who are not "interested persons" (as defined in the 1940 Act) of the Trust are referred to as independent trustees ("Independent Trustees").

-The address of each Trustee and officer is c/o BondBloxx ETF Trust, 1100 Larkspur Landing Circle, Suite 395, Larkspur, CA 94939.
+The address of each Trustee and officer is c/o BondBloxx ETF Trust, 700 Larkspur Landing Circle, Suite 250, Larkspur, CA 94939.
 The Board has designated Joanna Gallegos as its Board Chair.
 David Lonergan serves as the Lead Independent Trustee.
-Additional information about the Funds' Trustees and officers may be found in this SAI, which is available without charge, upon request, by calling toll-free (800) 896-5089.
+Additional information about the Fund's Trustees and officers may be found in this SAI, which is available without charge, upon request, by calling toll-free (800) 896-5089.

-Trustees
+Independent Trustees

-Name (Age) Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation(s) During the Past 5 Years Number of Portfolios in the Fund Complex Overseen by the Trustee Other Directorships Held by the Trustee Allan Eberhart, (60) Trustee, Nominating and Governance Committee Chair 2021-present Professor of Finance, Founding Director (now Senior Associate Dean) of Master of Science in Finance program, McDonough School of Business, Georgetown University, since 1989 7 None David Lonergan (51) Lead Independent Trustee 2021-present Retired; Chief Investment Officer Vista Capital Advisors (2017); Managing Director Global Co- Head Securities Lending and Finance BlackRock (1994- 2014) 7 Advisory Board Member, Make-A- Wish Greater Bay Area (since 2017) Stephen Messinger (59) Trustee, Audit Committee Chair 2021-present President, Di Costa Partners, 2019- present (registered fund governance advisory); Managing Director, BlackRock, Inc. (2016- 2019); Executive Vice President, iShares ETFs (2016-2019) 7 Director, Ricochet Foundation (since 2018) H. Michael Williams (61) Trustee 2021-present Retired; Educator, Director of Intercollegiate Athletics, University of California (2014-2018) 7 Director, The Spencer Foundation (since 2019)
+Name (Age) Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation(s) During the Past 5 Years Number of Portfolios in the Fund Complex Overseen by the Trustee Other Directorships Held by the Trustee Allan Eberhart, (61) Trustee, Nominating and Governance Committee Chair 2021 - present Professor of Finance, Founding Director (now Senior Associate Dean) of Master of Science in Finance program, McDonough School of Business, Georgetown University, since 1989 20 None David Lonergan (52) Lead Independent Trustee 2021 - present Retired; Chief Investment Officer Vista Capital Advisors (2017); Managing Director Global Co-Head Securities Lending and Finance BlackRock (1994 - 2014) 20 Advisory Board Member, Make- A-Wish Greater Bay Area (since 2017) Stephen Messinger (60) Trustee, Audit Committee Chair 2021 - present President, Di Costa Partners, 2019-present (registered fund governance advisory); Managing Director, BlackRock, Inc. (2016 - 2019); Executive Vice President, iShares ETFs (2016 - 2019) 20 Director, Ricochet Foundation (since 2018) H. Michael Williams (62) Trustee 2021 - present Retired; Educator, Director of Intercollegiate Athletics, University of California (2014 - 2018) 20 Member, Board of Visitors, University of California - Berkeley (since 2022); Director, The Spencer Foundation (since 2019)